Wolf480pl/wolf480pl.github.com/_drafts/partitioning-prometheus-for-archlinux.md

 ### But Wolf, what is your plan?

 The plan was to have a LUKS-encrypted root partition on `/dev/sda6` (SSD), and then `/var` and `/home` on LVM on plain dm-crypt on the HDD.
-But since you can't reliably delete anything from an SSD (because [Flash Translation Layer][ssd-ftl] likes to [hide stuff from you][ssd-issues]), I decided to use a detached LUKS header on the HDD.
+But since you can't reliably delete anything from an SSD (because [Flash Translation Layer][ssd-ftl] likes to [hide stuff from you<sup>(section 5.19)</sup>][ssd-issues]), I decided to use a detached LUKS header on the HDD.
 That's what the 2 MiB `sdb2` is for.
 Now, I didn't like the idea of offsetting everything by 2 MiB just because LUKS - things look much better when aligned to 1 GiB - so I left a 1022 MiB of unallocated space between `sdb2` and `sdb3`.
 For `/home` and `/var` I anticipate a need for about 10 GiB and 15 GiB respectively (the latter due to [Docker]), which means a total 25 GiB for the LVM container (yeah, I know I didn't take the LVM metadata into account).
 I can later expand the container to the free space following it, and allocate the extra extents to whichever logical volume (`/home` or `/var`) needs it.

 Oh, and the existing `sda2` EFI System Partition will serve as `/boot`, it has about 74 MiB free, which should be enough for a bootloader and even 2 sets of kernel,initramfs,initramfs-fallback (where initramfs-fallback is an initramfs with all the kernel modules, just in case).